 Cellular fraud is defined as the unauthorized use, tampering or manipulation of a cellular phone or service.
 At one time, cloning of cellular phones accounted for a large portion of cell fraud.
 As a result, the Wireless Telephone Protection Act of 1998 expanded prior law to criminalize the use, possession, manufacture or sale of cloning hardware or software.
-Currently, the primary type of cell fraud is subscriber fraud.
-The cellular industry estimates that carriers lose more than $150 million per year due to subscriber fraud.
+A primary type of cell fraud is subscriber fraud.
+The cellular industry estimated that carriers lose more than $150 million per year due to subscriber fraud.

 What is Subscriber Fraud?

-Subscriber fraud occurs when someone signs up for service with fraudulently-obtained customer information or false identification.
+Subscriber fraud occurs when someone signs up for service with fraudulently obtained customer information or false identification.
 Lawbreakers obtain your personal information and use it to set up a cell phone account in your name.
 Resolving subscriber fraud could develop into a long and difficult process for victims.
 It may take time to discover that subscriber fraud has occurred and an even longer time to prove that you did not incur the debts.
 Call your carrier if you think you have been a victim of subscriber fraud.

 What is Cell Phone Cloning Fraud?